VladMoskov/testing-app/README.md

-2.0 in development with express/postgre/JWT back
+2.0 in development with express/postgre/JWT back and typescript

 # Application for testing sales personal
 Application develops as a pet-project, later become usable in retail store, where i work.